DNA-(apurinic or apyrimidinic site) lyase: Disease relevance

 DNA damage is ubiquitous amongst all forms of life.
-There is an estimated 1 x 10^{−4} to 1 x 10^{−6} mutations per human gamete, which follows to finding at least one mutation at a specific locus per one million gametes.
+There is an estimated 1 × 10^{−4} to 1 × 10^{−6} mutations per human gamete, which follows to finding at least one mutation at a specific locus per one million gametes.
 DNA is the only biologic molecule that relies solely on repair of existing molecules, and is the largest molecule that can continue to function albeit numerous mutations; thus, mutations accumulate over time.
 However without this repair, conditions such as UV-sensitive syndrome, xeroderma pigmentosum, and Cockayne syndrome may arise.

 Examples

 The least severe of the three, people suffering from UV-sensitive syndrome experience UV-hypersensitivity.
-The syndrome arises from a mutation in the KIAA1530 protein.
+The syndrome arises from a mutation in the UVSSA.
 Unlike other severe conditions involving skin cancers and significantly reduced lifespan, this condition may result in freckles, and other skin blemishes, but does not increase likelihood of attracting a skin cancer.
 This condition is so rare that it has been documented to occur in seven individuals worldwide.
 However, it is speculated that this condition is understudied, and there are, in fact, more individuals living with the syndrome.

 Xeroderma pigmentosum or XP is a rare genetic disorder that occurs worldwide.
 On affected people, exposure to UV radiation, especially from the sun is limited and solar pigmentations and xerosis occur.
-The affected may lose eyebrows, become bloodshot in the eyes, and in extreme, untreated cases, may result in extreme photo-damage resulting in skin cancers and decreased lifespan due to metastatic malignant melanoma and squamous cell carcinoma.
+The affected may lose eyebrows, become bloodshot in the eyes, and in extreme, untreated cases, may result in extreme photo-damage resulting in skin cancers and decreased lifespan due to metastatic melanoma and squamous cell carcinoma.
 However, some studies report that experimental treatments with repair enzyme T4 endonuclease V and oral isotretinoin may be useful in preventing skin cancer acquired from the disorder.

 If transcription-coupled repair is lost, it has little effect on mutagenesis; however, this has severe implications on progeroid syndromes, especially in genes encoding CSA and CSB proteins.
 Mutations in these genes cause Cockayne Syndrome, which is characterized by early cessation of growth and development, leading to severe and progressive neurodysfunction associated with demyelination, sensorineural hearing loss, cataracts, cachexia, and frailty.
 The average lifespan of patients with the disease is 12 years.
 For CS Type II patients who have little neural growth after birth, the lifespan is significantly decreased to 7 years after birth.
 This condition can occur alongside xeroderma pigmentosum, resulting in xeroderma pigmentosum-cockayne syndrome (XP-CS).